Grandmère is repeating her favorite stories for my enrichment in a tidy room carpeted with green shag.

 And the moral of the story is?

-(When you’re too lazy to write something sensible, you put “and the moral of the story is?” at the end and let the reader do your work for you.)
+(When you’re too lazy to write something meaningful, you put “and the moral of the story is?” at the end and let the reader do your work for you.)